CBSE Class 12 English Lesson 5 On the Face of it Summary, Line by Line Explanation along with Difficult Word Meanings from Vistas Book

 Panting: quick breaths

-Explanation of the above passage: The third scene is in Mr. Lamb’s garden.
+Explanation / Answer: The third scene is in Mr. Lamb’s garden.
 There was the sound of branches.
 Mr. Lamb was talking to himself while he was plucking the apples.
 Suddenly a harsh sound of the crackling wood was heard and the ladder fell on the ground.
 Mr. Lamb fell too.
 Derry opened the gate, he was still breathing rapidly and declared to Mr. Lamb that he had returned.
 He looked at him and found him lying on the ground.
 He went near him and tried to talk to him but no one replied.
 Derry kept on calling him by his name and suddenly started crying.
 He did so because he realized that Mr. Lamb was dead.

 Class 12 Important Videos Links

-Class 12 English Chapter-wise Explanation
+Class 12 English Vistas Book Lesson Explanation

 Also See :